mrsdno/team-profile-generator/README.md

   Do you have any questions?

+  Checkout the youtube video explaining how to use the application: [youtube](https://youtu.be/rtxqu2zcx-w)

   You can find my github profile here: [mrsdno](https://github.com/mrsdno)

   Or you can email me here: [christine@dno.dev](mailto:christine@dno.dev)